Gennaro Gattuso: Palermo

-OFI Crete
+OFI

-On 5 June 2014, Gattuso was appointed manager of Superleague Greece team OFI Crete.
-While managing OFI Crete, in the first few months there were rumours that the players and coaching staff were not getting paid due to the poor financial situation of the club.
+On 5 June 2014, Gattuso was appointed manager of Super League Greece team OFI.
+While managing OFI, in the first few months there were rumours that the players and coaching staff were not getting paid due to the poor financial situation of the club.
 Gattuso lashed out at media saying that it was not true that he wanted to leave.
 Throughout the press conference, he threw out curse words and banged on the table.
-On 26 October 2014 Gattuso tended his resignation as head coach of OFI Crete, following a 2–3 home loss to Asteras Tripolis, citing the club's financial difficulties as one of the main reasons behind his decision.
+On 26 October 2014, Gattuso tended his resignation as head coach of OFI, following a 2–3 home loss to Asteras Tripolis, citing the club's financial difficulties as one of the main reasons behind his decision.
 However, on the very next day he changed his mind after having been persuaded by the club supporters and the board to stay.
-On 30 December 2014, Gattuso officially resigned as OFI Crete manager, due to the club's financial problems.
+On 30 December 2014, Gattuso officially resigned as OFI manager, due to the club's financial problems.
 In January 2015, he applied for the manager's position at Scottish club Hamilton Academical following the departure of Alex Neil.